Code-Case/quarkus-quasar-vuejs-crud/README.md

 ## Api Backend

-This project uses Quarkus as Backend with a PostgreSQL DB, the Supersonic Subatomic Java Framework.
+This project uses Quarkus as Backend with a PostgreSQL DB

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .